green0range/IoT-ecosanctuary-web-monitoring/README.md

 [Find out more](http://greenorange.space/orokonui/about.php)

+[Documentation](https://github.com/green0range/IoT-ecosanctuary-web-monitoring-Docs) (in progress, and not to be relied on)

 This is a backend and web interface for an IotT monitoring system designed for the [orokonui](http://orokonui.nz/) ecosanctuary.

 Better Documentation is yet to come